paualberti/Config/yrst.md

 ---

+## Get it for yourself

+<details><summary>With a generic keyboard</summary>

 > [!important]
-> RALT becomes BackSpace
+> This is only a software implementation.<br>
+> When another keyboard is attached it will behave the same and any programmable keyboard may behave strangely.

 > [!tip]
-> Remap CapsLock to Ctrl/Esc
+> Remap CapsLock to Ctrl/Esc.

 ## What it does